campbe13/JS320-2021/06-webstorage-session-local/README.md

 Take a copy of the html & js code from [starter](starter/)

-The starter code is set up to save the input from the form to session storage.

-Run it, then reload it.
+The starter code is set up to save the input from the form to session storage.  _Run it, then reload it._

-Modify the code to use session storage.
-Run it, then reload it.
+Modify the code to use session storage.  _Run it, then reload it._

 What is the difference between session & local web storage?
+Can you think of occasions you would want to use one or the other?